Permanent Committee for Scholarly Research and Ifta: Establishment

-“The Permanent Committee has been left the task of selecting its members from amongst the members of the Council (of Senior Scholars) in accordance with the Royal Decree.
+"The Permanent Committee has been left the task of selecting its members from amongst the members of the Council (of Senior Scholars) in accordance with the Royal Decree.
 Its aim is to prepare research papers ready for discussion amongst the Council (of Senior Scholars), and issue fataawa on individual issues.
 This is by responding to the fatwa-seeking public in areas of 'aqeedah, 'ibaadah and social issues.
-It will be called: The Permanent Committee for Islamic Research and Fataawa (al-Lajnah ad-Daa'imah lil-Buhooth al-'Ilmiyyah wal-Iftaa.)”
+It will be called: The Permanent Committee for Islamic Research and Fataawa (al-Lajnah ad-Daa'imah lil-Buhooth al-'Ilmiyyah wal-Iftaa.)"

 It is possible to write to the Permanent Committee asking for a fatwa on a specific topic.
-Since its inception, the Permanent Committee has replied to Muslims not only in Saudi Arabia but in many other countries, seeking rulings in Fiqh (Islamic jurisprudence) on a variety of questions, including Hadith (sayings of Muhammad), Ibadah (worship), and Aqeedah (Islamic creed) issues.
+Since its inception, the Permanent Committee has replied to Muslims not only in Saudi Arabia but in many other countries, seeking rulings in fiqh (Islamic jurisprudence) on a variety of questions, including hadith (sayings of the Islamic prophet Muhammad), ibadah (worship), and aqeedah (Islamic creed) issues.

 In their fataawa, the Permanent Committee strive for thoroughness.
-All fataawa are derived from evidence from the three sources of Islamic knowledge: the Qur'an, authentic Sunnah, and understanding of the rightly guided companions of the Prophet Muhammad.
+All fataawa are derived from evidence from the three sources of Islamic knowledge: the Qur'an, authentic Sunnah, and understanding of the rightly guided companions of Muhammad.
 The fataawa writers will usually explain all the potential Islamic viewpoints of an issue and will then explain, which in their view is the most authentic opinion based on the evidence.
 The fatwas issued by the committee have been arranged in a compendium of 32 volumes.